kirankadam123/kirankadam123/README.md

 [![Github](https://img.shields.io/github/followers/hejazizo?label=Follow&style=social)](https://github.com/hejazizo)

-- 💻 A highly adaptable and motivated fresher with a keen eye for detail, disciplined approach to coding and debugging, and proven capabilities in cloud architecture and development.
-Seeking to leverage former experience and unrivaled enthusiasm to build exceptional software and take on innovative projects for a company that values excellence and forward-thinking.
+- 💻 Dedicated IT professional with a proven record in software development and database management.
+Proficient in diverse programming languages and database technologies, showcasing adaptability and a solid foundation in creating innovative solutions.
+Recognized for ensuring the integrity and efficiency of data-driven applications.
+Eager to contribute technical skills and problem-solving abilities in a dynamic software development role.

 - 📫 How to reach me:  kirankadam1512@gmail.com